dramforever/easyriscv/index.md

 One thing you should note is that the immediate value has a limited range, namely `[-2048, 2047]`, the range of a 12-bit two's complement signed integer.
-This is because RV32I uses fixed 32-bit i.e. 4-byte instructions, and only the
+This limitation is because RV32I uses fixed 32-bit i.e. 4-byte instructions, and
-top 12 bits are available to encode an immediate value.
+only the top 12 bits are available to encode an immediate value.
 You can see the hexadecimal value encoded in the instruction from the 'Dump'.
 This article will not go into much further detail about instruction encodings.